1970 United States Senate election in Ohio

 The 1970 United States Senate election in Ohio took place on November 3, 1970.
 Incumbent Democratic Senator Stephen M. Young did not run for re-election to a third term in office.
 U.S. Representative Robert Taft Jr. won the open seat over Democrat Howard Metzenbaum.

-Primary elections were held on May 5.
+Primary elections were held on May 5, the day after four students were killed during the Kent State shootings.
 Both Taft and Metzenbaum won very competitive primaries to gain their parties' nominations, over Governor of Ohio Jim Rhodes and astronaut John Glenn, respectively.